Overview

 Korea’s dynamic and mature market, coupled with its strategic location in East Asia, may lead U.S. companies to consider opening an office in Korea.
 The following options exist:

-- Branch Office: Not subject to audits by external auditors in Korea, a branch office’s net income is automatically viewed as being included in the headquarters balance sheet.
-A company expecting to grow large enough to require the establishment of a subsidiary in the future should consider doing so from the beginning, rather than starting as a branch operation.
+- Branch Office: Not subject to audits by external auditors in Korea, a branch office’s net income is automatically considered included in the headquarters balance sheet.
+A company expecting to grow large enough to require the establishment of a subsidiary in the future should consider doing so from the beginning rather than starting as a branch operation.

 - Liaison Office: A liaison office can only conduct marketing and support and cannot conduct direct sales.
 A liaison office is subject only to the tax code of the headquarters country and is the simplest form of conducting business in Korea.